arifulmrislam/TEMPERATURE-MEASUREMENT-OF-SHEEP-PACKAGES-AT-ASSEMBLY-ON-AX/README.md

  `Manpower for preparation, installation, testing and PIF of the application.`

- `Small accessories for connectivity, data transmission, grounding brackets, so on.`
+ `Small accessories for connectivity, data transmission, grounding brackets and so on.`

  `Technical documentation of the solution (eg: manual for use and maintenance of installed equipment, declaration of compliance with applicable EC rules).`

  `Labor for on-site adjustments of sensor settings, for a period of 1 month after installation;`

-- Operations and / or costs provided by the beneficiary:
+Operations and / or costs provided by the beneficiary:

 - New metal supports or modifications to existing ones on-site for the installation of components (eg: cuts in housings / walls, ceiling mounting, mounting brackets defined together with the supplier,